-Summarize the proposed strategies, programs and tasks of your direct services unit.
-If you have subcontracted, denote that the services are to be provided by a subcontractor.
-Group your strategies and programs under the following headings.
-Note: You may not have strategies and programs for some of these headings.
-Indicate in the narrative and the tables on pages 19 and 20 that you do not do programming in that area.
+Summarize the proposed strategies, programs and tasks of the direct services unit.
+If subcontractors are used, denote that the services are to be provided by a subcontractor.
+Group strategies and programs under the following headings.
+Note: There may not be strategies and programs for some of these headings.
+Indicate in the narrative and the tables on pages 19 and 20 if there is no programming in certain areas.